isatakebayashi/ze-code-challenge/README.md

 ## Setting up the project

-Make sure you have installed all dependencies and then run `docker-compose build`
+Make sure you have installed all dependencies and then run `docker-compose up`

 ## Running tests
 To run specs, use: `docker-compose run app rspec`